 Did you know?

-- In New Hampshire there is a law that gives your next of kin the legal authority to speak for you about medical decisions if you cannot speak for yourself.
+- In New Hampshire, a law gives your next of kin the legal authority to speak for you about medical decisions if you cannot speak for yourself.

 - If you have a sudden emergency, your advance directive will give your loved ones the peace of mind to decide about your care, relieving them of the emotional burden.